 - Make sure your machine meets the requirements for Android Studio.
 For details, see Requirements and recommendations.

 - Download Android Studio from the Android Studio download page.

 - Run the setup, and include the Android Virtual Device (AVD) component.
-This component allows you to create a profile of a virtual device that can then be run on the Windows host and connected to the UFT Mobile server via a device connector.
+This component enables you to create a profile of a virtual device that can then be run on the Windows host and connected to the UFT Mobile server via a device connector.